syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 ![WPF scheduler dayview time label border color changes](views_images/dayview-time-label-border.png)

-## Change the settings based on the views at run time
+## Change the schedule view settings based on the views at run time
-[ScheduleTypeChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ScheduleTypeChanging_EV.html) event notify before that changing the `ScheduleType`.
+[ScheduleTypeChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~ScheduleTypeChanging_EV.html) event notify before that changing the schedule view.
 By this event, the appearance can be adjusted depending on the view.

 {% tabs %}
 {% highlight c# %}